ksundeen/mymooder/README.md

 - <b>GeoNode</b>: A free and opensource geospatial webmapping application used to host geospatial data in `GeoServer`, stored through `PostgreSQL` with the `PostGIS` spatial extension, and accessed through a `Python Django` JavaScript frontend API and web app.

 # Getting Started for React Native Setup
-1. Install git for linux or IOS:
+1. Install git for Linux or iOS:

 2. Configure your credentials for Git to show in your repositories: git config --global user.email "kim.h.sundeen@gmail.com"